 Keep A Food And Exercise Diary

 Keeping track of what you eat and when you exercise can help you identify patterns that may be affecting your appetite.
-For example, you may find that you’re more likely to be hungry after a workout if you eat a light breakfast or lunch.
+For example, you may find that you’re more likely to be hungry after a workout if you eat a light breakfast or lunch, or if you exercise at a certain time of day.

 Consume More Calories Throughout The Day